The Many Benefits of Apple Cider Vinegar

 Apple cider vinegar can also be used to help stimulate healthy, vibrant skin by helping restore its natural acidity.
 Devoted apple cider vinegar users have said that it makes skin tones look more even.
 They also experience fewer acne breakouts.
 It can also help reduce age spots and other signs of aging and remove toxins from your face.
 Here’s a quick and easy recipe depending on skin type.
 Combine 1 part apple cider vinegar and 4 parts water for sensitive skin; 1 part apple cider vinegar and 2 parts water for normal skin; 1 part apple cider vinegar and 1 part water for oily skin.

 Apple cider vinegar has been used as a wound disinfectant and local antiseptic for thousands of years.
 This is due to its acetic acid.
 Numerous studies comparing acetic acid to common household antiseptics were performed.
 In conclusion, they verified vinegar can successfully kill an impressive variety of bacteria.

 Apple cider vinegar is frequently used to treat dandruff because of its anti-fungal properties.
 It also helps fight common causes of dandruff that include oil buildup and Malassezia, an irritating yeast-like fungus.

 The Benefits Of Apple Cider Vinegar Are Not Just Limited To The Body…Here’s Some Additional Benefits of Apple Cider Vinegar

-Spraying your pooch with an apple cider vinegar mixture (fill a spray bottle with half water and half apple cider vinegar) after giving them a bath will keep the fleas at bay.
+Spraying your pooch with an apple cider vinegar mixture after giving them a bath will keep the fleas at bay.
+Fill a spray bottle with half water and half apple cider vinegar.
 You can also make a bit more powerful flea spray by adding 2 or 3 drops of peppermint essential oil.
 Saturate your pet’s coat with the spray and repeat once a day for a week.